 How can I check if a car was in an accident?

-To check if the vehicle you want to purchase has ever been in an accident, all you need to do is simply do a VIN check.
+To check if the vehicle you want to purchase has ever been in an accident, all you need to do is to simply do a VIN check.
 An online VIN check is one of the easiest ways to find out if a vehicle was involved in an accident as it will display so many checks.

 What does a VIN Number contain?

-The VIN number which is also known as the chassis number or a serial number of the vehicle is a 17-character alphanumeric code.
+The VIN number which is also known as the chassis number or serial number of the vehicle is a 17-character alphanumeric code.